Quit Your Job

 #5 Quit your job- No work-life balance

-“All work and no play, makes Jack a dull boy”.
+“All work and no play makes Jack a dull boy”.
 Work-life balance is a true concern for everyone.
-If you’ve been spending less time with your family because you have to spend 80-85 hours a week at work, you should look for employment that will let you have a better balance between work and life.
+If you’ve been spending less time with your family because you have to pay 80-85 hours a week at work, you should look for employment that will let you have a better balance between work and life.

+Spending time with yourself is very important as it helps you analyze your inner self and thus gives you time to work on them.
 If you’re working so many late nights you don’t feel like a person anymore, leave your job and find one that allows you to have time for yourself.
-What’s the point of making a living if you don’t have time to actually live?
-It’s very important to spend time with yourself as it helps you analyze your inner self and thus giving time to work on them.
+What’s the point of making a living if you don’t have time to live?

 #6 Your Gut-feeling asks you to Quit Your Job

 Beyond these warning signs, don’t ignore what your gut is telling you.
 Nobody knows about your work environment better than you do.
-And if you get the feeling that you might be better off somewhere else, listen to that inner voice and go ahead.
-Don’t go saying out loud, “I need a new job, now!” if you’ve already been pondering over the thought of leaving your job, possibilities are, that it is happening for a good reason.
-Every job should lead to something good: hopefully a promotion, but if not, at least the opportunity to take on more responsibilities, learn better things, tackle new challenges, new ways to earn incentives, so on and so forth.
-Tomorrow should come with the promise to be different, in a good way from what it is today.
+And if you feel that you are better off somewhere else, listen to that inner voice and go ahead.
+Don’t say aloud, “I need a new job, now!” if you’ve already been pondering over the thought of leaving your job, possibilities are that it is happening for a good reason.
+Tomorrow should come with the promise to be different, in a good way, from what it is today.
+Every job should lead to something good: a promotion, but if not, the opportunity to take on more responsibilities, learn better things, tackle new challenges, find new ways to earn incentives, etc.

 #7 No salary-hike, despite of the increase in duties and responsibilities

-If the economy and business are both doing well, and you’ve been exceeding your targets but it’s not reflected in your salary or other rewards then there is something wrong.
-If you’re not growing or learning anything new, it might be time to look for a company that will value you more and leave the current one, Sutton Fell says.
+If the economy and business are both doing well, and you’ve been exceeding your targets but need to reflect your salary or other rewards, there is something wrong.
+If you’re not growing or learning anything new, it might be time to look for a company that will value you more and leaves the current one, Sutton Fell says.

-You see that you have been assigned more duties and responsibilities, and have become a major part in the decision-making process, it’ll boost your morale.
+You see that you have been assigned more duties and responsibilities and have become a major part of the decision-making process; it’ll boost your morale.
 However, if this role comes without any raise or hike in the salary, there is no fun.
-You’ll not be able to give your hundred percent.
-Further, if it seems that there is no hope for any hike, its time to look for better salary with the current role and responsibilities.
+You’ll not be able to give your hundred percent further, and if there is no hope for any hike, it’s time to look for a better salary with the current role and responsibilities.

 #8 Quit your job- Monotonous job with no purpose

-A lot of us do the same routine job day-in, day-out.
-This kind of makes our life boring and monotonous.
-If you’re so bored by your job that it’s affecting your quality of work, it’s time to consider about changing jobs.
 You’ve stopped enjoying your job.
-Don’t think of what changed, when you have to drag yourself to go to work in the morning, it’s time that you leave your job.
+Many of us do the same routine job day in and day out, which makes our life boring and monotonous.
+If you’re so bored by your job that it’s affecting your quality of work, it’s time to consider changing jobs.
+Refrain from thinking of what changes when you drag yourself to work in the morning and it’s time to leave your job.

-When you’ve grown as a professional and now you’re stagnating in your company, you should go ahead and ask for a change of position or look for opportunities — otherwise, you’re simply curbing your own potential.
+When you’ve grown as a professional, and now you’re stagnating in your company, you should go ahead and ask for a change of position or look for opportunities — otherwise, you’re simply curbing your potential.

 #9 Quit your job – Better Offer

-This is perhaps the best and clearest reason to quit your current job. you should quit and take the offer, if you get a job offer that:
+This is the best and clearest reason to quit your current job.
+You should quit and take the offer if you get a job offer that:

 - pays better,